Khev/khev.github.io/research.md

 height="150"
 align = "left"/>

 The darkweb is [unusual](https://arxiv.org/abs/2005.14023); about 87% of its sites never link to another site.
 To call it a "web" is thus a misnomer -- it's better described as a set of largely isolated dark silos.
 This topology is highly dissimilar to other social networks and indicates darkweb users behave much differently to www users.
-Preferential attachment can partially explain the strange topology of the darkweb, but a more accurate model based on the social behavior of its users remains a challenge.
+Preferential attachment can partially explain the strange topology of the darkweb, but a more accurate model based on the social behavior of its users is lacking.
 Data [here](https://github.com/Khev/darkweb).

 &nbsp;
 &nbsp;